theolivenbaum/resin/README.md

 #### Programatically

-The word `pineapple` is represented as a sparse array that can carry a maximum of Int64 number of components:
+The word `pineapple` is represented as a sparse array that can carry a maximum of Int64 number of components each the size of a Int32:

-	SortedList<long, byte>{
+	SortedList<long, int>{
 		{(long)'p', 3},
 		{(long)'i', 1},
 		{(long)'n', 1},